razvan-balan18/Digit-Recognizer/README.md

-# Digit-Recognizer in Pythin using numpy and ML
+# Digit-Recognizer in Python using numpy and ML

 Handwritten digit recognizer using a simple neural network.